impara/OrderAuditor/replit.md

 ## Known Limitations
 - **Address-only matching**: Detection requires at least email OR phone matching to be enabled.
 If both are disabled but address matching is enabled, duplicate detection will not function.
 This is a known limitation that will be addressed in a future update.
-- Webhook signature verification requires Shopify credentials to be configured.
-The current implementation uses `express.json` with a custom verifier; for production use, consider migrating to `express.raw` middleware for stricter HMAC validation.
 - Single detection settings profile (no multi-store support yet)
 - Average resolution time in dashboard stats is currently a placeholder value